 Aircraft meteorological data relay predominantly uses the on-board aircraft sensors to measure meteorological information.
 The resulting data are then transmitted to the ground via VHF or satellite link using the aircraft’s own communications system – ACARS.
 When the airline receives the data, it sends it on to the respective NMHS where it is processed, checked for quality, distributed on WMO GTS and then incorporated into meteorological applications, including NWP models and forecasts for aviation.

-The WMO global AMDAR system now produces around 800 000 high-quality observations per day of air temperature, wind speed and direction, together with the required positional and temporal information and with an increasing number of humidity and turbulence measurements being made.
+The WMO global AMDAR system, as depicted in Figure A6, now produces over 700 000 high-quality observations per day of air temperature, wind speed and direction, together with the required positional and temporal information and with an increasing number of humidity and turbulence measurements being made.